-Appropriate future action may involve multi center prospective studies to identify patient characteristics which may make them amenable to POP guided endotherapy for pancreatic diseases.
-Continued improvement in imaging technology such as narrow band imaging and probe based confocal laser endomicroscopy need to evaluate extensively before mainstream use is implemented.
+Appropriate future action may involve multi center prospective studies to identify patient characteristics, which may make them amenable to POP-guided endotherapy for pancreatic diseases.
+Continued improvement in imaging technology, such as narrow band imaging and probe-based confocal laser endomicroscopy, need to be evaluated extensively before mainstream use is implemented.

 REFERENCES